OfficeDev/teams-toolkit/templates/tab/ts/dashboard/README.md

 #### Step 3: Add your logic in Azure Function

-In the `index.jsx` under the folder named in step 2, you can add the your logic which contains back-end graph api calling with application permissions.
+In the `index.tsx` under the folder named in step 2, you can add the your logic which contains back-end graph api calling with application permissions.
 You can refer to the following code snippet.

 ```ts
 /**